 - Prescriptions.
 If you are taking any prescriptions for depression, insomnia, or other symptoms of your emotional distress, you will want to obtain records of the medications that you are taking and their cost.

 Did you suffer injuries in a car, slip and fall, or other personal injury accident?
-At Jones Wilson Injury Lawyers, we gladly represent victims who are residents of the Las Vegas area or who are here on vacation or on business.
+If so you need to speak with an experienced personal injury attorney as soon as possible.
+We represent victims who are residents of the Las Vegas and Henderson area or who are here on vacation or on business.
 Whether you slipped and fell at a casino, grocery store, or the mall, or suffered injuries in a car accident caused by a negligent driver, we’re here to help you fight for the compensation you deserve.
-To learn more about your legal options and the next steps you should take, call our office today to schedule your free consultation.
+To learn more about your legal options and the next steps you should take, contact us online or call us directly at 866.299.0558 to schedule your free consultation.